jaseci-labs/mtp-evaluation/README.md

 4. **Language-Integrated AI**: Native syntax support in the Jac programming language for defining AI-powered functions using the `by llm()` construct, making AI integration as natural as calling regular functions.

-**What This Artifact Demonstrates:**

-- **Seamless AI Integration**: Write functions that leverage LLMs as easily as traditional functions
-- **Claims**: Ensure LLM outputs match expected types at both compile-time and runtime
-- **Performance**: Benchmarks comparing MTLLM against existing frameworks like DSPy and LMQL
-- **Practical Applications**: Real-world examples ranging from simple data transformation to complex reasoning tasks

-This implementation represents the first programming language to provide native, type-safe LLM integration with automatic output transformation, enabling developers to harness the power of large language models while maintaining the reliability and structure expected in software systems.

 This repository contains the complete MTLLM implementation for the Jac programming language, as described in our OOPSLA 2025 paper.
 The full plugin is available as part of the [Jaseci ecosystem](https://www.jac-lang.org/learn/jac-mtllm/with_llm/) and is in continuous development.

+## What this Artifact Contain

+This artifact uses the PiPy of MTLLM which is locked to 0.3.8 and the commit on the original repository is lined in this repository.
+This repo contains the jac-language version and the jac-mtllm plugin as well as other parts of the ecosystem.
+Whithin this repo you can find benchmarks and scripts used for evaluation conducted for the paper.

 ## Setup Instructions

 ### Prerequisits

 1. Requires python 3.12 or later : As mtllm is designed as a plugin for jaclang which depends on pyuthon 3.12 or later.
+(Not manda6tory with when running the docker container)
-2. OpenAI API : The menchmark pprogram use gpt-4o for evaluations.
+2. OpenAI API : The benchmark programs use OpenAI GPT models for evaluations.
 3. Linux or Mac OS : Not supported on windows as of yet.

 ###